 Compatibility – Although GetResponse adapts to different devices, it seems to struggle with display issues in some cases; specifically the Gmail mobile App.

-Useability – GetResponse’s newsletter editor could use a bit of a redesign as it’s currently quite tricky to get the hang of and, we found that it is easy to accidentally delete content or undo placement.
+Useability – GetResponse’s newsletter tool could use a bit of a redesign as it’s currently quite tricky to get the hang of and, we found that it is easy to accidentally delete content or undo placement.

 Who are GetResponse’s Competitors?